chandanareddy191/fiction-web-app/readme.md

 # Run the application
 python run.py

-Note : to setup in cloud environment please look into the text file provided for the steps
+Note : to setup in cloud environment please look into the clouddeployment.md file provided for the steps